Pages

 The 240mm Black Dragon was so large that it required a crane

 to be lifted into position.
-The howitzer cradle being removed
+The howitzer carriage being removed

-from its carrier and being lowered to its firing location
+from its wagon and being lowered to its firing location

 Now, the barrel of the 240mm heavy howitzer being positioned

-on its cradle.
+on its carriage.
 Notice the M33 parked in the right corner of the photo.

 Gunners from US Army 698th Field Artillery Battalion